wp-plugins/nextgen-facebook/readme.txt

 == Description ==

 <blockquote>
-<strong>NGFB Open Graph+ adds HTML meta tags to the head section of WordPress webpages for improved Google Search results / ranking and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more.</strong>
+<p><strong>NGFB Open Graph+ adds HTML meta tags to the head section of WordPress webpages for improved Google Search results / ranking and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more.</strong></p>
 </blockquote>

 = Summary of Features =